Skip to main content

 Coffee cup iconSkip the latte and brew your own coffee.
 That could free up over $1,000 per year to contribute to your higher education savings (Calculation assumes a $4.25 difference between the cost of a latte vs. brewing your own coffee; and an average of 250 working days in a year).

-Money iconThe average income tax refund for the 2022 tax year was just under $3,000.
+Money iconThe average income tax refund for the 2023 tax year was just over $3,000.
 Set that aside and give your savings a boost.

 Money bag iconJust $5 a day for ten years could give you over $18,000 more to contribute to your college savings, and that doesn’t even include potential savings growth.